CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 ## Solution and Output
-The output will provide the estimated parameters
+The output will provide the estimated parameters.

-## Printed output
+### Printed output
 ```julia
 # EKI results: Has the ensemble collapsed toward the truth?
 println("True parameters: ")